jimmysmits/CloudNotes/Terraform.md

 ```

-Note: This assumes we have a bucket created called `mybucket`.
+🗒️: This assumes we have a bucket created called `mybucket`.
 The Terraform state is written to the key `state/terraform.tfstate`.

 Important: If we have a local state, and after that we change to the S3 backend, when we execute `terraform init` the system ask us if we want to copy existing state to the new backend.